-In this paper, we combine data on vacancies, lease contracts, and commercial mortgages from three separate sources.
-We obtain data on storefront occupancy and vacancy from Live.XYZ.
-This dataset tracks how storefronts in New York City change over time between 2016 and March 2020, using a combination of web scraping, phone calls, and in-person visits to the stores themselves.
-The main advantage of the Live.XYZ dataset over other retail store trackers (such as Infogroup, Yelp, or Google Reviews), is that it allows us to observe vacancies directly, rather than inferring them when data on a given store is not present.
-Also, it contains information on nearly the universe of storefronts in neighborhoods it covers, though Live began covering different neighborhoods at different times.
+The main advantage of the Live XYZ dataset over other retail store trackers (such as Infogroup, Yelp, or Google Reviews), is its high fidelity, as well as its high frequency.
+Live XYZ allows us to observe vacancies directly, rather than inferring them when data on a given store is not present.
+Additionally, it contains information on nearly the entire universe of storefronts in Manhattan below 125th Street, though Live began covering different neighborhoods at different times.

-The Live.XYZ dataset assigns each storefront, or space, a unique identifier.
+The Live XYZ dataset assigns each storefront, or space, a unique identifier.
 Storefront occupants, or places, also have unique identifiers.
 This allows us to track tenant changes, as well as transitions between vacancy and occupancy, at the sub-building level.
-The ?state? of a storefront consists of several components: whether it is occupied, under construction, or vacant; the place (tenant) that occupies it, if there is one; and whether or not the tenant is operating, coming soon, closing soon, temporarily closed, or permanently closed.
+The "state" of a storefront consists of several components: whether it is occupied, under construction, or vacant; the place (tenant) that occupies it, if there is one; and whether or not the tenant is operating, coming soon, closing soon, temporarily closed, or permanently closed.
 Each observation in the dataset is a unique space-place-state observation, and is assigned a start time and an end time.
 However, the start and end times are censored at the dates that Live XYZ first observed and last observed the space.
-Therefore, if a store had been located in a given space before Live first observes it, we do not observe how long it has been there.
+Therefore, if a tenant was already established in a given space before Live XYZ first recorded that space, we cannot know how long that tenant has been there.

-The Live.XYZ dataset also contains useful information about physical features of each storefront.
+The Live XYZ dataset also contains useful information about physical features of each storefront.
 It flags whether the main entrance is exterior to the building (leading directly onto the sidewalk) or in the interior (so that visitors have to go through part of the building to get to the store).
 We also see the exact latitude/longitude location of the door, from which we can tell whether the primary entrance is on an east-west cross-street (which are usually narrow and have less pedestrian and vehicle traffic) or on a north-south avenue (which are wider streets with more foot traffic).